thhdragon/ff5m/docs/INSTALL.md

 ### Run the Switching Script

-The mod comes with pre-installed **root** access, allowing you to connect via SSH using the credentials _root/root_.
-To proceed, download the [switch.sh](https://github.com/DrA1ex/ff5m/blob/main/switch.sh) script, upload it to the printer, and execute it.
+Download the [switch.sh](https://github.com/DrA1ex/ff5m/blob/main/switch.sh) script, upload it to the printer, and execute it.

 ```bash
 IP="<your_printer_IP>"